PM asks Punjab to enhance private sector role in uplift projects

 LAHORE: Prime Minister Imran Khan has asked the Punjab government to ensure enhanced participation of private sector in development projects, as the government has limited resources to carry out works.

-Co-chairing a meeting of the Punjab cabinet, along with Chief Minister of Punjab Sardar Usman Buzdar, here on Saturday, the prime minister called for implementation of different models of the public private partnership to reduce the burden on the government.
+Co-chairing a meeting of the Punjab cabinet along with Chief Minister of Punjab Sardar Usman Buzdar here Saturday, the prime minister called for implementation of different models of the public private partnership to reduce the burden on the government.

 The cabinet meeting discussed the public private partnership in various development projects during fiscal year 2019-20.